IzabelaPiatek/Cloud-Computing-course/README.md

 ## Step-04: Connect to Linux VM Instance using SSH

-Go to VM Instances -> Ania-1-vm -> SSH -> Open in browser window
-Understand what happens in the background when establishing an SSH connection via the browser
+Go to VM Instances -> VM-IK -> SSH -> Open in browser window Understand what happens in the background when establishing an SSH connection via the browser

 ## Step-05: Review wgrywka.sh